-Wild birds carry the virus (germ) that causes bird flu.
+Wild birds carry the germ (virus) that causes bird flu.
 They then spread the virus to farm-raised birds such as chickens, ducks, and turkeys.
 Most people who have had bird flu have touched an infected bird or its droppings.
-A few people have been infected by a sick family member.
+A few people have been infected without any known contact with an infected bird.
 This is rare.

-There are multiple strains (types) of bird flu.
-In the United States, it has been limited to the type that caused only mild to moderate illness.
-There are strains that have caused more severe illness, including death, in other parts of world, however.
+There are many types (strains) of bird flu.
+In the U.S., it has been limited to the type that caused only mild to moderate illness.
+But there are strains that have caused more severe illness, including death, in other parts of world.
 There have been more than 650 cases of the more serious type of bird flu in humans since 2003.
 These cases have mostly occurred in Asia, Africa, the Pacific, Europe, and the Near East.
-The CDC monitors the trains of bird flu found because changes can occur in the viruses that could make them more likely to infect humans.
+The CDC watches the strains of bird flu found because changes can occur in the viruses that could make them more likely to infect humans.

 Heat kills the germs that cause bird flu.
-You can’t become sick from eating poultry or eggs that are fully cooked.
+You can’t get bird flu from eating poultry or eggs that are fully cooked.
 But you can get sick from bacteria that may be present.
 To stay safe:

-Wash your hands with soap and warm water for at least 20-30 seconds before and after handling raw chicken or eggs.
+Wash your hands with soap and warm water for at least 20 to 30 seconds before and after handling raw chicken or eggs.

 Cook poultry until a meat thermometer registers at least 165°F (74°C) at the thickest point.
 Cook eggs until the whites and yolks are firm.